 But even if you aren’t addicted, you can experience physical side effects when you remove the medication from your system.
-This is because developing tolerance to Ambien occur relatively quickly.
+This is because physical dependence and developing tolerance to Ambien occur relatively quickly.

 It’s not a matter of lacking willpower.
-Taking Ambien creates physical dependence on the main ingredient zolpidem over time.
-Dependence on Ambien symptoms include needing to take Ambien every day, needing to take more Ambien to get to sleep, as well as withdrawal symptoms when you reduce or stop dosing with zolpidem.
+Taking Ambien creates physical dependence on zolpidem over time.
+Dependence on Ambien symptoms can include needing to take Ambien every day, needing to take more Ambien to get to sleep, as well as withdrawal symptoms when you reduce or stop dosing with zolpidem.

 It may take less than a month to develop a dependence on Ambien.
 Withdrawal effects can be serious enough to require hospitalization, and can include: